als429/1520/README.md

 ## To do

 ### Notes for team members:
-* Alexis - next mini-goal: figuring out how to
+* Alexis - next mini-goal: figuring out how to work with the Google Maps API, so we can develop Location data object further
 * Lydia - N/A
 * Vicky - mini-goal: create a functioning login
 * Naina - N/A